top of page

 ABOUT LISA

-Lisa Yui has performed as soloist with prominent orchestras such as the Tokyo Symphony, Polish National Radio, Toronto Symphony, Edmonton Symphony, the Montreal Metropolitan Orchestra, and the Krakow State Philharmonic.
-Her performances have been broadcast on WQXR (New York), CBC (Canadian Broadcast Corporation), CJRT-FM (Ontario, Canada), and STV (Sapporo, Japan).
-She has performed in Suntory Hall in Tokyo, Roy Thompson Hall in Toronto, Théâtre du Châtelet in Paris, and the Liszt Ferenc Memorial Museum in Budapest, among other major concert venues around the world.
+Yui has performed with major orchestras, including the Tokyo Symphony, Polish National Radio Orchestra, Toronto Symphony, Edmonton Symphony, Montreal Metropolitan Orchestra, and Kraków State Philharmonic.
+Her performances have been broadcast on WQXR (New York), CBC (Canada), CJRT-FM (Ontario), and STV (Sapporo), and she has appeared in leading venues such as Suntory Hall (Tokyo), Roy Thomson Hall (Toronto), Théâtre du Châtelet (Paris), and the Liszt Ferenc Memorial Museum (Budapest).
+In 2005, she represented Canada at the World Exposition in Aichi, Japan, performing and hosting in English, Japanese, and French.
+She has also been a featured guest artist on the 101 Days Around the World Tour aboard the Japanese cruise ship Nipponmaru.

 • White Facebook Icon